0x-2a/Intellij-Colors-Sublime-Monokai/README.md

 Intellij Colors: Sublime Monokai Theme v8.2
 =========================================

 Dark color theme for Intellij inspired by Sublime Text&#39;s Monokai Theme.
-Also works in other Jetbrains products including Webstorm, PyCharm, RubyMine, and PhPStorm.
+Also works in other Jetbrains products including Webstorm, PyCharm, GoLand, RubyMine, and PhPStorm.

 To install
 - Download or build the jar (buildJar.sh)